-About six miles from the South Point is Papakolea Beach.
+About six miles from the South Point is Papakōlea Beach.
 There are beautiful cliffs, clear blue-green Pacific Ocean, and green sand.
-Unbelievable coarse, speckled green sand.
+Unbelievably coarse, speckled green sand.

-In the entire United States, it is the only beach with green sand, and one of only a couple in the entire world.
-Despite its frustrating location, accessible only by miles-long hike or four wheeler, it is a site on Hawaii’s big island that is worth the hassle.
-Situated beneath Mauna Loa, the world’s largest volcano, a strange mix of chemistry and geology has combined to form this bizarre and strangely beautiful sandy environment.
+It is the only beach with green sand in the United States, and one of only a couple in the entire world.
+Despite its remote location, accessible only by miles-long hike or four wheeler, it is a site on Hawai’i’s Big Island that is worth the hassle.
+Situated beneath Mauna Loa, the world’s largest volcano, a unique mix of chemistry and geology has combined to form this bizarre and beautiful sandy environment.

 As the cinder cone eroded, most of the other ash and glass from the eruptions were washed out to sea.
 But the denser chunks of olivine survived the tides, and caused the beach to turn a rare green color.